Skip to main content

 Traditional Criteria for Personhood

-Philosophers have proposed various criteria for what makes something a person:
+Philosophers have proposed various criteria.

 1. Rationality

-Kant’s version: Persons are rational agents who can recognize and follow moral laws.
+Persons are rational beings capable of logical thought.
+Kant’s version: persons are rational agents who can recognize and follow moral laws.

 2. Self-Awareness